irhafidz/PeopleFlux/README.md

 # PeopleFlux

-**About dataset**
-The dataset is from
-Link to the dataset: https://www.nomisweb.co.uk/census/2011/origin_destination The UK government Office for National Stat # Welcome to Nomis
+## About dataset

-Nomis is a service provided by the Office for National Statistics, ONS, to give you free access to the most detailed and up-to-date UK labour market statistics from official sources.
+The dataset is from dataset: https://www.nomisweb.co.uk/census/2011/origin_destination Nomis is an open access data from the Office for National Statistics (ONS) for UK labour market statistics from official sources.

 Origin-destination data (also known as flow data) will include the travel-to-work and migration patterns of individuals, cross-tabulated by variables of interest (for example occupation).
 New products for the 2011 Census will also provide the migration patterns of those living at a student address one year ago and provide information on individuals with second residences.

-Creating
+## Creating Map

 1. Download map data from Local Authority District https://geoportal.statistics.gov.uk/datasets/local-authority-districts-december-2019-boundaries-uk-bfc from the ONS Geoportal http://geoportal.statistics.gov.uk/
 2. Open .shp file in Mapshaper https://mapshaper.org/